Tshort76/reference/Data_Systems/Designing_Data_Systems_DDIA.md

 While relational databases can be used for both OLAP and OLTP, many companies use separate database systems for OLAP, termed **data warehouses**.

 ## Data Warehouses
-An enterprise may have dozens of different transaction processing systems: systems powering the customer-facing website, controlling point of sale (checkout) systems in physical stores, tracking inventory in warehouses, planning routes for vehicles, man‐ aging suppliers, administering employees, etc. Each of these systems is complex and has its own administrators, who are often not eager to let analysts run arbitrary queries across it during business hours.
+An enterprise may have dozens of different transaction processing systems: - systems powering the customer-facing website and controlling point of sale (checkout) systems in physical stores, tracking inventory in warehouses, planning routes for vehicles, managing suppliers, administering employees, etc. Each of these systems is complex and has its own administrators, who are often not eager to let analysts run arbitrary queries across it during business hours.

 To support the OLAP paradigm, a read-only copy of the data (the warehouse) is created from all the various OLTP systems in the company.
 The warehouse build process is an example of an ETL:
 - (E)xtract the data from OLTP systems, with some combination of periodic data dumps and continuously streamed updates